nknorg/ncp-go/README.md

 # ncp-go

-Go implementation of NCP (NKN Control Protocol), a ARQ protocol for NKN network.
+Go implementation of NCP (NKN Control Protocol), an ARQ protocol for NKN network.